Is there a new episode of 'SNL' that will air this week? - The Media Times

 We are now deep in the 45th season of “Saturday Night Live” and also deep in the holiday season.
-In the latest episode of “SNL”, which aired on January 25th, Adam Driver was a guest for the third time and gave us a rare opportunity for the host to appear in a cold, open sketch.
-Driver played Jeffrey Epstein in the sketch where Jon Lovitz, as Trump lawyer Alan Dershowitz, paid a visit to appear on Satan’s podcast and meet Epstein and others.
+Houston Texans star JJ Watt made his hosting debut in the latest episode of “SNL,” which aired on February 1.
+The episode started with a cold, open sketch that imagined how everyone wished Donald Trump’s impeachment process had actually gone, which gave us another appearance by Alec Baldwin.

-In season 45, Alec Baldwin has appeared as Donald Trump four times – he has appeared in the last two episodes, as well as in the premiere and cold open on October 26, when he was on stage with Darrell Hammond, who former SNL actor who played Trump on the series for years.
+In season 45, Alec Baldwin has appeared as Donald Trump for the fifth time – he has appeared in the last three episodes, as well as in the premiere and cold open on October 26, when he was on stage with Darrell Hammond, who former SNL actor who played Trump on the series for years.
 Baldwin appeared less frequently in season 44 than in the two previous seasons, in which he appeared as Donald Trump in the open cold for most of the weeks.
 So far, he has performed once a month in season 45.

-This week, Saturday, January 25th, there WILL be a new episode of “SNL”.
-The first new episode of the new year will be moderated by Houston Texan’s defensive end JJ Watt, with Luke Combs as the musical guest.
-It is the first time on “SNL” for both Watt and Combs.
-Yes, it’s quite unusual for a football player to host, even if Peyton Manning hosted an episode a decade ago.
+This week, Saturday, February 8th, there WILL be a new episode of “SNL”.
+The third new episode of 2020 is moderated by RuPaul, with Justin Bieber as a musical guest.
+Surprisingly, this is RuPaul’s first appearance on “SNL”.
+It is Bieber’s third move as a musical guest and the fifth appearance on “SNL”.

 Since this is a new episode, “SNL” is simulated from coast to coast, which means that it will air at 11:30 p.m. on the east coast and 8:30 p.m. outside in the west.